On Borel subalgebras of quantum groups: The graded algebra determining the representation theory

-On the other hand we have so far no example of a non-triangular basic right coideal subalgebra, not contained in a triangular basic right coideal subalgebra. \end{remark}
+The conjecture has essentially two parts, which are both representation-theoretic: \begin{itemize} \item Proving that $\ell(w_-'^{-1}w_+)<\ell(w_-')+\ell(w_+)$ implies non-basic \item Proving that $\ell(w_-'^{-1}w_+)=\ell(w_-')+\ell(w_+)$ implies basic. \end{itemize} From these two it would then follow that Conjecture~B characterizes basic right coideal subalgebras that are at least maximal among all triangular basic right coideal subalgebras $C$ with $C\cap U^0$ a Hopf algebra.

-The conjecture has essentially two parts, which are both representation-theoretic: Proving that $\ell(w_-'^{-1}w_+)<\ell(w_-')+\ell(w_+)$ implies non-basic and $\ell(w_-'^{-1}w_+)=\ell(w_-')+\ell(w_+)$ implies basic.
-From these two it would then follow that Conjecture B characterizes basic right coideal subalgebras that are at least maximal among all triangular basic right coideal subalgebras.
-We now prove the first of the first statement in general using the Conjecture A, where proven.
+We now prove the first direction in general using Conjecture A, in all cases where Conjecture A is proven.

-The second part we can so far only prove in special cases like $A_1,A_2$ below or $\supp(\phi_+)=\supp(\phi_-)=\Phi^+(w_+)\cap\Phi(w_-)$ by explicit knowledge of the algebra.
+The second part we can so far only prove in special cases like $A_1,A_2$ below or $\supp(\phi_+)=\supp(\phi_-)=\Phi^+(w_+)\cap\Phi(w_-)$ by explicitly constructing the algebra.
 It would be desirable to find a proof using again the graded algebra and Conjecture~A.